evapilotno17/arael/readme.md

 ### Arael CLI — Available Commands:

-    help       : Show this help message.
+    get_logs                : Rebuild text log files from database. help                    : Show this help message.
-    start      : Start the keylogger.
+    start      (--verbose)  : Start the keylogger.
     status                  : Check if Arael is running. stop                    : Stop the keylogger.

+NOTE: to view your logs, you must run `python3 ctl.py get_logs`. this will generate your logs folder underneath the same directory :)